“Help – I Don’t Know How to Manage my Preschooler!”

 When your child is in disequilibrium, it may be time to choose battles more carefully and let go of some things – the undesirable behavior may disappear on its own when your child moves into equilibrium.

-For example, your 2 ½ year-old may fight you when you try to buckle her into her car seat, insisting that she can do it on her own.
+Your 2 ½ year-old may fight you when you try to buckle her into her car seat, insisting that she can do it on her own.
 When she emerges from disequilibrium, she may happily allow you to buckle her in as she looks forward to going on an outing with you.

 In addition, if you have a spirited child who is in a period of disequilibrium, you may find yourself in the middle of a real battle as you try to change a behavior.
 You may find it easier to wait until your preschooler’s reactions are more even before attempting to push him to grow and accept more responsibility.